Skip to content

 Acupuncture, an ancient healing art with roots in Traditional Chinese Medicine (TCM), has been practiced for thousands of years.
 Originating in China around 100 BCE, acupuncture involves the insertion of thin needles into specific points on the body to stimulate energy flow and promote healing.
 While often associated with pain management, acupuncture’s benefits extend far beyond, offering relief for various conditions of the body and mind, including addiction.

-Qi and The Pathways of Life
+Understanding Qi: The River of Life

 Imagine your body as a vibrant landscape, crisscrossed by a network of rivers and streams.
 These waterways carry life-giving energy, nourishing every cell and organ.
 This, in essence, is the concept of Qi (pronounced “chee”) in Traditional Chinese Medicine (TCM).